quynhneo/NYU-HPC/singularity.md

 $cd project_folder
 ```

-Copy the proper gzipped overlay images from `/scratch/work/public/overlay-fs-ext3`.
+Copy the proper gzipped overlay images from `/scratch/work/public/overlay-fs-ext3/`.
+There are many overlay images to choose from, different by capacity and number of files it can contain.
 For example, `overlay-5GB-200K.ext3.gz` is good enough for most conda environments, it has 5GB free space inside and is able to hold 200K files:
 ```
 $cp -rp /scratch/work/public/overlay-fs-ext3/overlay-5GB-200K.ext3.gz .
 $gunzip overlay-5GB-200K.ext3.gz
 ```
-Choose a proper singularity image.
-For PyTorch, use:

-`/scratch/work/public/singularity/cuda11.0-cudnn8-devel-ubuntu18.04.sif`
+Choose a proper singularity image from `/scratch/work/public/singularity/`.
+The image names suggest what have been prebuilt into it, and version of the OS.
+For example, for CUDA on ubuntu18.04: `/scratch/work/public/singularity/cuda11.0-cudnn8-devel-ubuntu18.04.sif`

 To setup conda enviorment, first launch container interactively: